-Protective headband is optional but highly recommended for prevention of head injuries.
+Protective headband is optional for prevention of head injuries.
 If the ball is in play and a player's headband is away, the game should not be stopped.
 As soon as the ball is out of play, the referee should give his/her headband back, to wear it.